Communio-Templorum/bylaws/Articles-of-Incorporation.md

 method of selection shall by outlined in the Bylaws.

 ## 9. Further Requirements for Members

-1. To join as a Member in the Corporation, every person must first complete training in a course accredited by the Corporation.

-1. To maintain Active Membership in the Corporation, every Member must meet the following
-	responsibilities:

-	1. Annual almsgiving to the Corporation, or to any combination of charities approved by the Board of Directors, unless the Member is recorded as having taken a vow of poverty.

-	1. Other qualifications and responsibilities for such Active Members shall be outlined in the Bylaws.

 1. Many Member who fails to appropriately meet their responsibilities by the end of each calendar year shall be suspended of their Membership in the Corporation and any rights and privileges